You need to set a quit date.

 Why Setting a Quit Date is Important

-Setting a quit date is important because it shows that you are thinking critically and strategically about how you want to proceed in the recovery process.
+Setting a quit date is important because it shows that you are thinking critically and strategically about how to proceed in the recovery process.

 When you don’t have plan or you just wing things then your chances for success greatly diminish.